This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Here’s a rundown of the 1988 error pennies you are most likely to find in spare change — and what they’re worth:

-It seems a lot of people have heard about double die pennies because they’re often worth lots of money.
-But let’s get a couple things clear first…
+It seems a lot of people have heard about doubled die pennies because doubled die errors are often worth lots of money.

 Most of these obscure but still highly collectible 1988 doubled die pennies are worth between $20 and $50.